 “I started to learn to ski at the age of nine on a dry ski slope in Bowles Outward Bound Centre in Kent.
 School trips to Hocksolden in Austria followed this but my true love for the sport kicked in during a family trip to Galtur when I was 15 years old.
 I can still remember my instructor’s name, Oscar.
-Having taken group ski lessons whilst on holiday, I took part in an end-of-course ski race and won bronze, proudly taking my place on the podium.
+Having taken group ski lessons whilst there, I took part in an end-of-course ski race and won bronze, proudly taking my place on the podium.
 The smile on Oscar’s face was so exciting to see.

-“In my early 20s, I went to live in Australia and got a job at the Kosciosko Ski Centre in Sydney selling their equipment and clothing, as well as running their rental department.
+“In my early 20s, I went to live in Australia and got a job at the Kosciuszko Ski Centre in Sydney selling their equipment and clothing, as well as running their rental department.
 I even did some modelling for them at trade shows; I still can’t believe I did that!
-My older brother, Will, soon joined me in Australia, taking up the role of driver to ferry kit and equipment from Sydney down to Thredbo in the snowy Mountains.
+My younger brother, Will, soon joined me in Australia, taking up the role of driver to ferry kit and equipment from Sydney down to Thredbo in the snowy Mountains.
 We had the time of our lives!

-“During this special time with my brother, we had an amazing opportunity to fly to Oslo, Norway, to spend an amazing week up in the mountains, living in a log cabin with our great friend and guide Kiel Damslett, breaking the ice on the river for water in the morning and cross-country skiing all day.
-He taught us the skills he had learnt during and before WW2 when he was in the Norwegian resistance.
-Extra-ordinary man, never to be forgotten.”
+“Prior to Australia, the whole family had an amazing opportunity to fly to Oslo, Norway, to spend an amazing week up in the mountains, living in a log cabin with our great friend and guide Kiel Damslett, breaking the ice on the river for water in the morning and cross-country skiing all day.
+He taught us the skills he had learnt during and before WW2 when he was in the Norwegian resistance, hiding out in the mountains.
+Extraordinary man, never to be forgotten.”

 Are there other sporting activities you enjoy?

 “I grew up enjoying all sports at school and in later life.
-To this day, I still enjoy playing cricket, tennis, diving in international waters, and sailing.
-I have attempted to surf but haven’t quite mastered it yet!”
+To this day, I still enjoy cricket, tennis, scuba diving and sailing.
+I have attempted to surf and snowboard but haven’t quite mastered them yet!”

 If you had to name one adventure you have experienced, what would it be?

 “We were halfway across the Atlantic in Maunie, a 38 ft.
 Vancouver.
 It was 2am and my watch.
 A few nights prior, we had made it through a huge storm.
-The three other crew members were getting their well-deserved shut-eye.
+The three other crew members were getting their well-deserved shut-eye down below.

 Before you started Snowbility in 2011, what were you doing?

-“I ran my own direct marketing business and dreamt about scoring hundreds at cricket or starting up a company delivering snow sports coaching.”
+“I ran my own direct marketing business and dreamt about scoring hundreds at cricket or starting up a sports company delivering coaching to children and adults.”

 Where did the passion come from to start Snowbility?